Arkaprava-Gupta/function-key-lock-software/README.md

 **Credits:**
 Autohotkey community for providing the code chunks ...which I later modified and made this.
-Icon is from the myasus app ...since i made it for my usage only ...will later modify it
+Icon is from the myasus app ...since i made it for my usage only ...will later modify it.